sayedbaharun/aura/GMAIL_OAUTH_SETUP.md

 ## Troubleshooting

 - **"Access blocked"**: Make sure your email is added as a test user in the OAuth consent screen
-- **"Redirect URI mismatch"**: Ensure the redirect URI in your OAuth client matches exactly: `http://localhost:5000/oauth/gmail/callback`
+- **"Redirect URI mismatch"**:
+  1. Visit `/oauth/gmail/authorize` (without credentials set) to see your actual redirect URI
+  2. Go to Google Cloud Console > Credentials > Edit your OAuth client
+  3. Add the redirect URI shown (should be `https://your-repl-domain.replit.dev/oauth/gmail/callback`)
 - **Token expired**: The refresh token should auto-refresh, but if issues persist, re-run the authorization flow
+- **Page not loading**: Make sure you're using the Replit preview URL, not `localhost`